Bioconductor/bioconductor.org/content/developers/how-to/workflows.md

 distributed with the workflow package.
 If omitted, it defaults to `rmarkdown::html_document`.

-This metadata (but not the contents of the *vignette* field) will be rendered in the "About This Document" box that appears at the top of the web page.

 ## Tidying package loading output

 Most workflows load a number of packages and you do not want